jadenmaciel/Simple-QR-Code-Generator/README.md

 # Simple-QR-Code-Generator
 Creating a simple QR code generator from the use of Python.

-# 1. Creat a fresh venv with pip / setuptools/ wheel pre-installed
+# 1. Create a fresh venv with pip / setuptools/ wheel pre-installed

 python3 -m venv --upgrade-deps ~/venv